eppleton/cloudhopper-mc/demo/README.md

 This module demonstrates how to use Cloudhopper to generate deployment artifacts from annotated Java functions for multiple cloud providers.
  It supports AWS, GCP, and Azure via Maven profiles and includes examples for both HTTP-triggered and scheduled functions.
 Please note that there are some properties in the pom.xml that need to be changed if you want to use the terraform tasks.
-Those are described in the secion on **Terraform Integration**.
+Those are described in the section on **Terraform Integration**.

 ---
 ## 🔧 Prerequisites